-As discussed in Chapter 1, Section 1.1.3 of this Volume, Guam was the only location that met the purpose and need.
-Within Guam, there are no other harbors, aside from Apra Harbor, capable of supporting Naval vessels for the proposed action.
+There are no other harbors in Guam, aside from Apra Harbor, capable of supporting Naval vessels for the proposed action.
 Other small boat harbor locations within Guam are not feasible, as Apra Harbor is the only harbor that provides the necessary security, potential channel capability, and potential wharf locations to support the aircraft carrier berthing.
 Aircraft carrier port visits are currently accommodated in Apra Harbor at Kilo Wharf, as it is the only Navy wharf that meets aircraft carrier draft (depth) requirements.
 However, for the reasons previously discussed in Chapter 1 and below, Kilo Wharf is not a feasible option and alternative wharf locations had to be considered.